As I’ve mentioned previously, the laundry room is getting a makeover!

 After a year and a half of this nonsense, I’d finally had enough.
 Now, I’m no roofer and I have no clue how to even attack this problem, but darn it, I’m gonna try.

-I headed to Home Depot in search of some type of caulk that I can use on shingles and a roof.
+I headed to our local hardware store in search of some type of caulk that I can use on shingles and a roof.
 They had just what I needed: